WVUResearchComputing/RSM_TPM/README.md

 # Response Surface Model + Test Particle Model (RSM+TPM)

-RSM+TPM is a code written in Python and C

-RSM is written in Python and TPM is written in C

 ## Test Particle Model

 The Test Particle Model (TPM) is written in C and uses MPI and some extra libraries.